turingschool-examples/rack_server/README.md

 Rack allows us to write web applications that receive HTTP requests from clients (e.g. web browsers), and send HTTP responses.
 There are just a few requirements for our application to play nicely with Rack.

-1) If we are going to create a class to hold our app, it must have a method `call` that takes an argument that we'll call `env`.
+1) The class that holds our app must have a method `call` that takes an argument that we'll call `env`.
 1) The `call` method must return an array with three components:
     1) An HTTP status code (a three digit number that tells a client if their request was successful, and if not provides some idea of why).
     1) HTTP headers (generally providing some information about the response).